 Georgia - Licensed by the Georgia Nonpublic Postsecondary Education Commission.
 Additional information may be obtained by contacting the State of Georgia Nonpublic Postsecondary Education Commission, 2082 East Exchange Place, Suite 220 Tucker, Georgia 30084-5305, or by calling 770-414-3300.

-Maryland - Belhaven University is currently seeking licensure from the Maryland Higher Education Commission and is subject to investigation of complaints by the Office of the Attorney General or the Maryland Higher Education Commission.
-Complaints should be directed to: Maryland Attorney General, Consumer Protection Division, 200 St. Paul Street, Baltimore, MD 21202, T: 410-528-8662 or toll free at 888-743-0823.
+Maryland - Belhaven University is registered with the Maryland Higher Education Commission and is subject to investigation of complaints by the Maryland Office of the Attorney General.
+Complaints should be directed to: Maryland Attorney General, Consumer Protection Division, 200 St. Paul Street, Baltimore, MD, 21202, T: 410-528-8862 or toll free at 888-743-0823.

 Mississippi - Licensed by the Mississippi Commission on College Accreditation.
 Additional information can be obtained by contacting the Mississippi Commission on College Accreditation, 3825 Ridgewood Road, Jackson, MS 39211 or by calling 601-432-6372.